 Beating the isolation blues

 Younger children may experience emotional distress when their routines have been disrupted.
-The loss of the normalcy in their lives can be overwhelming for the limited coping skills children have.
+The loss of normalcy in their lives can be overwhelming for the limited coping skills children have.

 As children process information over time, they may have a better understanding of the situation after a week or two.
 Parents should communicate regularly about the current happenings and how the child is feeling, even if it seems repetitive.